SaptakS/Awesome-Graphic-Novels/README.md

 ##Autobiographical
 * [The Complete Persepolis](https://www.goodreads.com/book/show/991197.The_Complete_Persepolis) by Marjane Satrapi
 * [Stitches](https://www.goodreads.com/book/show/6407014-stitches) by David Small
+* [The Story of an accidental Revolutionary](http://monisha.gdy.club/Just%20for%20Fun%20(LINUX%20TORVALDS)/Just%20for%20Fun:%20The%20Story%20of%20an%20Accidental%20Revolutionary.pdf) by Linus Torvalds

 ##Fiction
 * [V for Vendetta](https://www.goodreads.com/book/show/5805.V_for_Vendetta) by Alan Moore, David Lloyd (Illustrator)